ucsb-cs16/w24-tr/labs/Hello World.md

 You're now  ready to submit.
 In a browser,  go to the class Gradescope page and upload your `hello.cpp` file as your submission for the first assignment.
 After a few minutes,  you'll see the  Gradescope output:  if there are any compilation errors or output mismatches, you'll see those here.
+Most likely, though, you'll get 100%,  and you're done with the lab.
+Congratulations on writing  your first C++ program!

 [bash]: https://xavierholt.github.io/cheatsheets/bash.html